kubesphere/helm-charts/src/main/gitlab/doc/charts/nginx/index.md

+---
+stage: Enablement
+group: Distribution
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+---

 # Using NGINX

-We provide a complete NGINX deployment to be used as an Ingress controller.
+We provide a complete NGINX deployment to be used as an Ingress Controller.
 Not all Kubernetes providers natively support the NGINX [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls), to ensure compatibility.